srinivasyadav18/xapian-gsoc-plan/proposal.rst

         Even though internally Integer is an int but both are different types.
         Code and error here (https://pastebin.com/bvz5QLZJ).

+        When swig wraps enums of a particular class , For example during wrapping of stem_strategy enum in TermGenerator class swig generates
+        a type for enum (xapian.XapianTermGeneratorStem_strategy) and defines variables for the  elements of that particular enum
+        (such as TermGeneratorSTEM_NONE,TermGeneratorSTEM_SOME of type int).
+        So since each variable of one type , TermGeneratorSTEM_NONE(of type int) should be converted to XapianTermGeneratorStem_strategy type before passing to function which needs the element an enum as an argument. swig generated code :

+            type XapianTermGeneratorStem_strategy int

+            var TermGeneratorSTEM_NONE int = _swig_getTermGenerator_STEM_NONE_TermGenerator()
+            var TermGeneratorSTEM_SOME int = _swig_getTermGenerator_STEM_SOME_TermGenerator()

+            func main(){

+            tm := xapian.NewTermGenerator()

+            // tm.Set_stemming_strategy(xapian.TermGeneratorSTEM_NONE) --> fails

+            // for Stem Startegy enum in TermGenerator class

+            // swig defines a type XapianTermGeneratorStem_strategy int

+            // and for each element in  enum a type is created as

+            // type TermGeneratorSTEM_SOME int.

+            // so before passing to the function converion should happen

+            // even though both hold the same internal type.

+            tm.Set_stemming_strategy(xapian.XapianTermGeneratorStem_strategy(xapian.TermGeneratorSTEM_SOME))

+            fmt.Println(tm)

+            }

+        OUTPUT(WHEN FAILED) :
+            /root/xapian-enum.go:8:26:

+            cannot use xapian.TermGeneratorSTEM_NONE (type int) as type xapian.XapianTermGeneratorStem_strategy in argument to tm.Set_stemming_strategy

         The way swig wraps the enums is not that natural and there should type conversions before passing to appropriate function for proper functioning. (https://pastebin.com/X8K1q9Rh)